blue-tomato/TemplateEngineSmarty/README.md

 This module requires TemplateEngineFactory: https://github.com/wanze/TemplateEngineFactory

+After installing, don't forget to enable Smarty as engine in the TemplateEngineFactory module's settings.

 ## Configuration
 * **Path to templates** Path to folder where you want to store your Smarty template files.
 * **Template files suffix** The suffix of the template files, default is *tpl*.